Saudi Arabia's Emaar says huge port project starts operating

-DAVOS, Switzerland Emaar Economic City 4220.SE, a big Saudi real estate firm, has started operations at the country's first privately owned port and will more than triple investment in the facility over the next five years, the company's chief executive said.
+DAVOS, Switzerland Jan 26 Emaar Economic City , a big Saudi real estate firm, has started operations at the country's first privately owned port and will more than triple investment in the facility over the next five years, the company's chief executive said.

 "Shipping lines are redrawing their logistics maps, where they stop and where they go.
 It will impact every port around the world," Fahd Al Rasheed said in an interview on the sidelines of the World Economic Forum in Davos.